Pär Hansson: Club career

 Hansson represented Helsingborgs IF, Ängelholms FF, and Feyenoord between 2005 and 2019.
 A neck injury forced him to announce his retirement from professional football in 2019.

 International career

 Hansson represented the Sweden U17, U19, and U21 teams and was a part of the Sweden U21 squad that reached the semi-finals of the 2009 UEFA European Under-21 Championship on home soil in Sweden.

-He made his full international debut for Sweden on 19 January 2011 in a friendly 2–1 win against Botswana.
+Hansson made his full international debut for Sweden on 19 January 2011 in a friendly 2–1 win against Botswana.
 He was selected for Sweden's UEFA Euro 2012 squad, and served as a backup goalkeeper for Andreas Isaksson together with Johan Wiland during the tournament.
 He made his first and only competitive game for Sweden in a 2014 FIFA World Cup qualifier against Faroe Islands on 11 June 2013, covering for Andreas Isaksson in a 2–0 win at Friends Arena.
 He made his sixth and final international appearance on 17 January 2014 against Moldova, playing for 90 minutes in a friendly 2–1 win.